loglux/vpnpolicy/README.md

 ## How to use the script

 ### Set variables
+The main library is stored in file vpol.py

+You can create a separate file for each client (client1.py, client2.py etc) if you have more than 1 client set up.

 local - IP address or set of addresses (192.168.0.10, 192.168.0.0/24 or just 0.0.0.0 for your entire local network.

 client – a number of a VPN Client you’re using.
 You have five clients, so chose the relevant number.